Imran Khan's party leader accuses Islamabad police of stealing his car - ExBulletin

 Also earlier, the PTI Secretary General alleged that Malir Cantt’s police raided the home of former Member of National Assembly (MNA) Jamil Ahmed Khan.

 “Malir Cantt Police raided the residence of Captain (Retired) Jamil MNA, harassed his family and took his vehicles.
-All because he’s a PTI MP?
+All because he is a PTI MP?
 Condemn this in the strongest terms.
-Sanity must prevail at all costs,” Khan said.
+Mental health must prevail at all costs,” Khan said.

-Taking to its official Twitter account, Pakistan Tehreek-e-Insaf tweeted: “Sialkot: Police have raided the residence of the leader of Pakistan Tehreek-e-Insaf, Usman Dar.
-The Dar brothers’ mother was harassed by violating the sanctity of the chador and the four walls.
+Taking to its official Twitter account, Pakistan Tehreek-e-Insaf tweeted: “Sialkot: Police have raided the residence of Pakistani leader Tehreek-e-Insaf Usman Dar.
+The Dar brothers’ mother was harassed by violating the sanctity of the chador and the four walls.”
 PTI also shared the visuals of the house on Twitter.
-(With ANI inputs)
+(ANI)

 |